AOEpeople/puppeteer-fetchbot/README.md

 - `String`
 - `Array of String(s)`
 - `Array of Numbers(s)`
+- `Objects containing an additional attribute matching `

 And of course it's possible to map meaningful property names to selectors using the `AS` or `as` keyword.

+Fetching the `textContent` attribute is the default behavior but it's possible as well to access any other attribute.
+Then write instead of the defined data type an object containing a configuration of `type` and `attr`.
+`type` is the data type as previously explained and attr is the attribute to fetch.

 > Fetch syntax